elastic/examples/Miscellaneous/docker/full_stack_example/README.md

     * `DEFAULT_INDEX_PATTERN` - The index pattern used as the default in Kibana.
 Defaults to “metricbeat-*”.
     * `ES_MEM_LIMIT` - The memory limit used for the Elasticsearch container.
 Defaults to 2g.
 Consider reducing for smaller machines.
     * `ES_JVM_HEAP` - The Elasticsearch JVM heap size.
 Defaults to 1024m and should be set to half of the ES_MEM_LIMIT.
 1. Modules and Configuration - All configuration to the containers is provided through a mounted “./config” directory.
-Where possible, this exploits the dynamic configuration loading capabilities of both Logstash and Beats.
+Where possible, this exploits the dynamic configuration loading capabilities of Beats.
 For example, an additional module could be added by simply adding a file to the directory “./config/beats/metricbeat/modules.d/” in the required format.
-Likewise modifying the Logstash configuration in “./config/logstash/logstash.conf” should cause it to be reloaded.
 1. Pipelines and templates - we provide the ability to add custom ingest pipelines and templates to Elasticsearch when the stack is first deployed.
 More specifically: `
     * Ingest templates should be added under `./init/templates/`.
 These will be added on startup of the stack, with an id equal to the filename.
 For example, `docker-logs.json` will be added as a template with id `docker-logs`.
     * Pipelines should be added under `./init/pipelines/`.
 These will be added on startup of the stack, with an id equal to the filename.
 For example, `docker-logs.json` will be added as a pipeline with id `docker-logs`.